 Victims of sexual assault, domestic violence, dating violence and/or stalking can request and get academic accommodations, if reasonably available.
-UW-Madison is obligated to comply with a victim's request for an academic situation change following an alleged sex offense if it is reasonably available, regardless of whether a victim chooses to report the crime to campus or local law enforcement.
+UW-Madison is obligated to comply with a victim's request for an academic situation change following a report of sexual assault, domestic violence, dating violence or stalking if it is reasonably available, regardless of whether a victim chooses to report the crime to campus or local law enforcement.
 Students should know that requesting academic accommodations, such as asking for a deadline extension or to be moved out of a class, may be sufficient to put UW-Madison "on notice" of a hostile environment and obligate UW-Madison to investigate as mandated by Title IX.
 Students may reach out directly to a professor or a TA to request accommodations.
 There are also offices on campus who can help students with a request.
 These offices are listed below.

-UHS EVOC Survivor Services provides confidential information to students about their rights to request accommodations and assists students with those requests, such as changing classes or sections, or requesting an extension or requesting to drop a course.
-See above for contact information.
+UHS EVOC Victim Advocacy provides confidential information to students about their rights to request accommodations and assists students with those requests, such as changing classes or sections, or requesting an extension or requesting to drop a course.